junxit/us-congress-code/title-42/chapter-6a/sec-300mm-4.md

 - **(a)** *In general*
   - **(1)** *Contracts with Clinical Centers of Excellence* The WTC Program Administrator shall, subject to subsection (b)(1)(B), enter into contracts with Clinical Centers of Excellence (as defined in subsection (b)(1)(A))—
     - **(A)** for the provision of monitoring and treatment benefits and initial health evaluation benefits under part B;
-    - **(B)** for the provision of outreach activities to individuals eligible for such monitoring and treatment benefits, for initial health evaluation benefits, and for followup to individuals who are enrolled in the monitoring program;
+    - **(B)** for the provision of outreach and retention activities to individuals eligible for such monitoring and treatment benefits, for initial health evaluation benefits, and for followup to individuals who are enrolled in the monitoring program;
     - **(C)** for the provision of counseling for benefits under part B, with respect to WTC-related health conditions, for individuals eligible for such benefits;
     - **(D)** for the provision of counseling for benefits for WTC-related health conditions that may be available under workers’ compensation or other benefit programs for work-related injuries or illnesses, health insurance, disability insurance, or other insurance plans or through public or private social service agencies and assisting eligible individuals in applying for such benefits;
     - **(E)** for the provision of translational and interpretive services for program participants who are not English language proficient; and